alibaba/GraphScope/docs/flex/interactive/data_model.md

 - A single edge type can have multiple `vertex_type_pair_relations`.
 For instance, a "knows" edge might connect one person to another, symbolizing their friendship.
 Alternatively, it could associate a person with a skill, indicating their proficiency in that skill.
 - The permissible relations include: `ONE_TO_ONE`, `ONE_TO_MANY`, `MANY_TO_ONE`, and `MANY_TO_MANY`.
 These relations can be utilized by the optimizer to generate more efficient execution plans.
 - Currently we only support at most one property for each edge triplet.
+- We currently only support var_char as the edge property among all string types.
 - All implementation related configuration are put under `x_csr_params`.
   - `max_vertex_num` limit the number of vertices of this type:
     - The limit number is used to `mmap` memory, so it only takes virtual memory before vertices are actually inserted.